FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 1. **Problem Definition**: Defining the scope (i.e., what papers/fields/subjects/topics are relevant to my research question, survey)
 2. **Selection**: Finding (all) relevant papers within that scope
 3. **Curation**: Triaging, collating, and organizing relevant papers
-4. **Interpretation**:Interpreting results; either finding a conclusion, refining scope (i.e., rinse, wash, and repeat), or identifying further research needed.
+4. **Interpretation**: Interpreting results; either finding a conclusion, refining scope (i.e., rinse, wash, and repeat), or identifying further research needed.

 While each step poses challenges, 2 and 3 are unnecessarily hard given the current technology.

 ## The Status Quo

 Currently searching for papers is frustrating because I need to use different tools (i.e., **selection**) and organize the results manually (i.e., **curation**).
 I've tried different combinations of search methods, namely
-1. [Google](https://www.google.com/) (search and it's other products)
+1. [Google](https://www.google.com/) (search and its other products)
 2. [arXiv](https://arxiv.org/)
 3. [Semantic Scholar](https://www.semanticscholar.org/product/api) (closest to how I like to organize results)
 4. [alphaXiv](https://www.alphaxiv.org/) (as an aside I like their UX, especially how they integrate multiple search methods)